Last Updated: October 1, 2022

 4.3.
 Changes.
 TripActions reserves the right to, without materially affecting the functionality of the Services: (1) discontinue, impose limits on, or restrict access to any aspect of the Services at any time, with or without cause or notice, including the availability of any of the features, databases, or content, or (2) edit or delete any documents, information, or other content appearing in the Services.
 If changes permitted by this Section 4.3 have a negative material impact on the features available to Customer and its Users, Customer may terminate the Agreement without penalty (and shall be entitled to receive a prorated refund of any unused prepaid Fees) after providing thirty (30) days’ prior notice to TripActions.

 4.6.
 Illegal Use of Services.
 Customer shall not use the Services in any manner that would violate applicable laws.
-TripActions may immediately suspend Customer’s access to the Services, by written notice to Customer, if: (i) TripActions determines on the basis of reasonable evidence that the Services are being used for fraudulent or criminal activities, or in violation of any applicable law or regulation, or (ii) a governmental, legal, or other law enforcement authority so requires, or instructs TripActions to suspend services to Customer.
-In the event TripActions suspects or anticipates such suspension, TripActions will, to the extent practical under the circumstances, use commercially reasonable efforts to provide Customer with prior written notice of the same and an opportunity to cure the same prior to (and in avoidance of) suspension.
-Customer acknowledges that under certain circumstances such prior notice and/or cure period may not be possible or practical.
+TripActions may immediately terminate Customer, suspend Customer’s access to the Services and/or suspend or cancel any booking if (i) TripActions determines in its sole discretion that the Services are being used fraudulently, for criminal purposes, or in violation of any applicable law or regulation, or (ii) a governmental, legal, or other law enforcement authority requires or instructs TripActions to do so.

 4.7.
 Data Maintenance and Backup.
 The TripActions Services are not intended to be a data warehouse or data back-up solution for Customer.
 In the event of any loss or corruption of Customer Data, TripActions shall use its commercially reasonable efforts to restore the lost or corrupted Customer Data from the latest backup of such Customer Data maintained by TripActions; Customer acknowledges that full restoration of Customer Data may not be possible under all circumstances.